Propensity score adjustment when errors in achievement measures inform treatment assignment: An existing method for propensity score estimation with error-prone confounders

 \subsection{Regression calibration}

-A predominant method for addressing measurement error, regression calibration (RC) uses the regression of $X_{ijk}$ on $W_{ijk}$ and $Z_{i}$ as a regressor instead of the error-prone $W_{ijk}$.
+A predominant method for addressing measurement error, RC uses the regression of $X_{ijk}$ on $W_{ijk}$ and $\textbf{Z}_{i}$ as a regressor instead of the error-prone $W_{ijk}$.
 For linear errors-in-variables models with nondifferential measurement error, this modification (in tandem with the usual linear model assumptions) yields unbiased estimates of the regression that would be obtained using the error-free $X_{ijk}$ \parencite{carroll_measurement_2006}.
 Consistent estimation of nonlinear models may be achieved in some cases with nondifferential measurement error \parencite{rosner_correction_1989, gleser_improvements_1990}.
 In many others, RC provides a highly suitable approximation \parencite{carroll_measurement_2006}.

-The method relies on the availability of either a dataset with all three of $X_{i}$, $W_{i}$ and $Z_{i}$; a dataset with replicates of $W_{i}$ such that the measurement error covariance matrix may be estimated; or an external estimate of the measurement error covariance matrix.
-The true scores $X_{i}$ are not observed in the case of state standardized testing, and students do not have replicates of scores from a given year's set of assessments.
-However, an external estimate of the measurement error covariance matrix can be constructed from state education agencies' own estimates of test score variation.
+The method relies on the availability of either a dataset with all three of $\textbf{X}_{i}$, $\textbf{W}_{i}$ and $\textbf{Z}_{i}$; a dataset with replicates of $\textbf{W}_{i}$ to allow for estimation of $\Sigma_{i}$; or an external estimate of $\Sigma_{i}$.
+The true scores $\textbf{X}_{i}$ are not observed in the case of state standardized testing, and most students do not retake an assessment multiple times in a given year testing cycle, but an external estimate of $\Sigma_{i}$ can be fashioned from state education agencies' own estimates of test score variability.

+In line with recommendations from the Standards for Educational and Psychological Testing \parencite{standards_2014}, many agencies publish conditional standard errors of measurement (CSEMs).
+CSEMs estimate the variability of test-day fluctuations on an assessment for a student with a particular true score.
+We use the CSEM associated with the subgroup average true score $X_{ijk}$ to estimate $\sigma^{2}_{ijk\ell}$ for each student $\ell$ in the subgroup.
+Since agencies also report the number of students that take each end-of-year assessment by subgroup (even for those subgroups falling below the threshold for reporting scores), we may then estimate $V(\epsilon_{ijk}|X_{ijk})$ by $n_{ijk}^{-1}\hat{\sigma}^{2}_{ijk}$, where $\hat{\sigma}_{ijk}$ denotes the CSEM.
+Each element on the diagonal of $\Sigma_{i}$ may be estimated in this way.